nana562/e-store/README.md

 ## ABOUT
 An online store web application.
-Frontend built with reactJS with backend feature under construction.
-This application was developed as part of the Pre-MEST program
+This project is built with ReactJS with backend functionality under construction.
 ## Built with
 ReactJS
 ## Features to be implemented